1ashutoshverma/Green-Paradise/README.md

 - Calculate and display the total order price.
 - Complete the purchase with secure checkout.
 - User account creation and login.
-- Admin dashboard for managing products and orders.
 - Responsive design for mobile and desktop users.

 ## Screenshots